nikitinay/helloworld/README.md

 ## DEPLOY IMAGE TO THE CLUSTER

 I decided to separate cluster provisioining and application deployment.
-I described deployment in yaml files in `k8sdeploy` folder.
+I described deployment in `k8sdeploy` folder.
 Also the task required https, so I generated self signed cert.

 Before run specify AWS credentials